-Below sets out the approach used by TPEN to measure and report sustainability practices and performance data (energy and greenhouse gas emission) for the period 01 October 2020 to 31 September 2021.
+Below sets out the approach used by TPEN to measure and report sustainability practices and performance data (energy and greenhouse gas emission) for the period 01 October 2021 to

+31 September 2022.
 This has been developed to comply with The Companies (Directors' Report) and Limited Liability Partnerships (Energy and Carbon Report) Regulations 2018, also referred to as Streamlined Energy and Carbon Reporting ("SECR").

 Under this legislation all quoted companies, "large" unquoted companies and LLPs are required to report their UK energy use, associated Scope 1 & 2 emissions, an intensity metric and, global energy use where applicable, along with a narrative on energy efficiency actions taken in the previous financial year.
+Scope 1 emissions include direct emissions from controlled gas boilers (converted from kWh usage) and Scope 2 emissions include indirect emissions from electricity purchased by TPEN and consumed within real estate assets owned by the company (converted from kWh usage).

 TPEN qualifies for SECR as a low energy user, thus making it exempt from reporting emissions against the SECR framework.
+Overall energy consumption decreased by 0.43% on a like-for-like basis between October 2021 to September 2022.

-The table below summarises relevant energy and greenhouse gas ("GHG") emissions for the year ending 30 September 2021:
+The table below summarises relevant energy and greenhouse gas ("GHG") emissions for the year ending 30 September 2022: